 21. Professor Quirrell

 He killed unicorns to sustain his master.
 And of course, there was that small matter of Voldemort living on the back of his head.
-But still, you couldn't help but feel a little bit bad for him.
-I mean, Voldemort was technically making him do those things!
+Still, you couldn't help but feel a little bit bad for him, as Voldemort was technically making him do those things.

 Last words: "Master — I cannot hold him — my hands!"